danielyxie/bitburner/markdown/bitburner.ns.hackchance.md

 ## NS.hackChance() method

-Returns the chance you have of successfully hacking the specified server.
+Get the chance of successfully hacking a server.

-This returned value is in decimal form, not percentage.

 <b>Signature:</b>